7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 7. Villa Olmo

-Unlike many Lake Como villas, the inside of Villa Olmo is open to the public and frequently hosts art exhibitions and cultural events.
-Its high-ceilinged rooms, adorned with stunning frescoes and elegant chandeliers, are a treasure trove of neoclassical design.
+Unlike many other villas, Villa Olmo’s interiors are open to the public and often host art exhibitions and cultural events.
+Inside, you’ll find high-ceilinged rooms adorned with stunning frescoes, elegant chandeliers, and all the grandeur you’d expect from a villa of this caliber.

 How to Get There

-If you don’t want to walk, there’s also a convenient bus service that runs between the town center and the villa.
-For those arriving by car, there’s a paid car park near the villa.
+If walking isn’t your thing, there’s a bus service from the town center to the villa.
+For those driving, a paid car park is available nearby.

-Alternatively, if you’re coming from other parts of Lake Como, you can take a ferry to the Como ferry terminal and then a short bus ride or walk to the villa.
+Alternatively, if you’re coming from elsewhere on Lake Como, take a ferry to the Como ferry terminal and then hop on a bus or take a short walk to the villa.

 Best Time to Visit